-What is a debate?
+What is the process for a debate?

-A typical debate takes the following form:
+A typical debate takes the same general format.

 Lords address their speeches to the other Members, not the Lord Speaker.
 Members normally speak only once, except to give clarification or by special leave.